12th Atlanta Beltline Lantern Parade Lights Up the Westside

 The one-mile parade ended at Lee + White, where an afterparty, complete with a fireworks display continued into the evening.

-Following the tremendous success of the 12th Atlanta BeltLine Lantern Parade, the one question everyone is wondering is, “What is the date for the next one?”
+Following the tremendous success of the 12th Atlanta Beltline Lantern Parade, the one question everyone is wondering is, “What is the date for the next one?”

 Stay in the loop at art.beltline.org/lantern or follow @atlantabeltlineart @chantellerytter.

-The 2022 – 2023 Art on the Atlanta BeltLine exhibition is presented by Northside Hospital.
+The 2022 – 2023 A_rt on the Atlanta Beltline_ exhibition is presented by Northside Hospital.
 Additional sponsors include Ponce City Market at the Platinum level; Cox Enterprises and Empire Communities at the Silver level; and Children’s Healthcare of Atlanta at the Bronze level.
 This program is supported in part by the City of Atlanta Mayor’s Office of Cultural Affairs.
 Major funding for this organization is provided by the Fulton County Board of Commissioners.
 This program is supported in part by Georgia Council for the Arts through the appropriations of the Georgia General Assembly.
 Georgia Council for the Arts also receives support from its partner agency – the National Endowment for the Arts.
 This project is supported in part by an award from the National Endowment for the Arts.
 To find out more about how National Endowment for the Arts grants impact individuals and communities, visit www.arts.gov.